HomeMy WebLinkAbout1956-12-26 PLANNING BOARD YT'ETING

 ences with the original set of motel plans which

-lowi_n" reasons: (1) the building has been relocated
+lowing reasons (1) the building has been relocated

 on the site, (2) there is no restaurant shown on the

-recently submitted blan, (3) substantial changes have
+recently submitted plan, (3) substantial changes have

 exterior design of the hotel.
-Mr. Snow was asked to
+Mr Snow was asked to

-draft for the Board's consideration at its next meet-
+draft for the Board' s consideration at its next meet-

-Mr. Snow was asked to prepare for the Board's consid-
+Mr. Snow was asked to prepare for the Board 's consid-

-eration at its next meeting; a written report regarding
+eration at Its next meeting a written report regarding

-prol*ress on the work, said report to be in the form of
+progress on the work, said report to be in the form of

 There being no further business to transact at

-Levi G. Burnell, Jr./
+Levi G. Burnell, Jr I

 Clerk